-In addition, the Village's largest expenditure for police services is contractually established until the end of fiscal year 2009.
-During this period, program costs will increase approximately 5% per year.
-Future costs beyond 2009 are subject to negotiations, which are now underway.
-Initial proposals received by the Village far exceed normal inflationary levels.
-The current agreement and service levels are not open to material changes or likely cost reduction.
+In addition after considerable review, the Village has decided to create it own police department.
+The current contractual service arrangement will end on April 30, 2009.
+A study has indicated that this should be a more cost-effective method for meeting the public safety needs of the Village and provide greater control over service costs in the future.
+In fiscal year 2009 the Village will incur costs associated with the start up of the department, while continuing to pay for contractual services that are fixed for the year.
+These start-up costs will be funded from unreserved fund balance.
 The Village still faces the need to renovate the silos at Village Hall.
-These are a significant Village landmark of historical and community-wide importance.
-Initial expenses have been incurred over the last several years but no major expenses have been incurred to date.
+These are a significant Village landmark.
+Initial expenses have been incurred over the last several years but no major expense has been undertaken to date.
 If debt financing is not considered for this project, the impact on available fund reserves could be significant.
 Both of these factors will exacerbate current financial trends.

-From 1996 to 2005, the Village did not increase the property tax levy in terms of aggregate dollars collected.
-During this period, the property tax rate had declined from \$.274 per \$100 of assessed valuation to \$.133 for 2005.
-This action had been purposefully executed in an effort to reduce overall fund balance to reflect the Investment Policy of the Village, which requires an available fund balance in the General Fund equal to the prior year's approved budget and an available fund balance in the Street and Bridge Fund equal to one-third of the prior year's budget.
-This policy and the current financial trends related to revenues and expenses will require changes to the current revenue generation policy of the Village in order to maintain existing levels of services.
-Recognizing this fact, the Village Board developed a five-year financial forecast.
-As a result of this financial planning effort, the Village increased the tax levy for 2006 to \$1,097,000 as a first step in addressing this issue.
-Furthermore, policy linkage between the property tax levy and police services costs was established as part of this process.
+In 2006 the Village began to adjust its property tax levy upward to coincide with police contractual expenses.
+Prior to that, the Village had not increased the property tax levy in terms of aggregate dollars collected since 1996.
+During this period, the property tax rate has declined from \$.274 per \$100 of assessed valuation to \$.133 for 2005.
+This was purposefully executed in an effort to reduce fund balance to a more publicly accepted level, recognizing the limitations of the Investment Policy of the Village.
+This policy requires a minimum fund balance in the General Fund equal to the prior year's approved budget and a minimum fund balance in the Street and Bridge Fund equal to one-third of the prior year's budget.
+By 2007, the Village's tax levy met 100% of the contractual costs for police services.
+This policy is expected to continue for the 2008 levy and into the future as the Village transitions from a contractual police service delivery model to an in-house model.
+The adjustment of the tax levy to reflect police costs and adopting an alternative financing method for street improvements should reduce the reliance on fund balance as a revenue source for operations and allow the Village to maintain adequate financial reserves in accordance with the Investment Policy without implementing service reductions.